AntoniosStamatopoulos/cyberdefenders_writeups/XMLrat_lab/README.md

 This repository is intended for educational purposes only.
 The materials and techniques demonstrated are used in controlled lab environments for cybersecurity training and research.

-## Outcome

-By completing this lab, analysts gain practical experience in identifying and analyzing attack patterns and improve their ability to detect and respond to malware incidents.